 One of the many tips and tricks taught in the 131 Method is planning ahead.
 Your bonus tip: have fun while doing it!
-This satisfying mix tackles both (and maybe some summer boredom at the same time!).
+This satisfying Homemade Brazil Nut Mix tackles both (and maybe some summer boredom at the same time!).
 Making a few batches of the dry mix at one time prepares you for the hunger game cries that arise out of nowhere (usually just minutes after lunch, it seems).
 Instead of scouring the house for a healthy snack, grab a pre-made mix and ask the kids to help prepare the final product…bite-sized balls with wholesome ingredients.

 The assembly is super easy, and perfect for tiny hands eager to help.
 Simply take the mix, add water and nut/sunflower butter or coconut butter, stir, and roll into little balls.
 Save leftovers in the fridge.
 We’re all about making life easier, one healthy recipe at a time.
 You’re welcome mom!